JoaoLopesF/RemoteDebug/README.md

 # Know issues

+- Sometimes (rarely) the connection over telnet becomes very slow.
+  Especially right after uploading firmware.
-- Sometimes the connection over telnet is slow, reset command in telnet connection or turn off/on can be resolve it.
+  Reset command in telnet connection or turn off/on can be resolve it.
   But I need find why it occurs

 ## Thanks